 When purchasing a luxury product in an official distribution channel, the client benefits from numerous guarantees to reassure him/her: certificates of authenticity, a neat place of sale, marking as to the origin of the product (labels, hallmarks) and brand invariants (patented logos, signatures, technology, shape/colour).

-, whether in resale between individuals or in parallel distribution channels, maintained by unwanted professional sellers (such as Chinese Daigous), who may not respect the mandatory standards in terms of product quality and distribution.
+Nothing so sure on the secondary market, whether in resale between individuals or in parallel distribution channels, maintained by unwanted professional sellers (such as Chinese Daigous), who may not respect the mandatory standards in terms of product quality and distribution.

 While it was sometimes practiced when buying bags, counterfeiting now also affects sneakers, these high-end sneakers, resulting from limited edition collaborations (drop) with more confidential personalities or streetwear brands, which collectors are competing for at a golden price on the second-hand market.

-.
+On the secondary market, individuals and sales professionals are evolving.
 Some, misguided, abuse the disbelief of some customers, persuaded to make a good deal to sell them counterfeit goods.

 In a country like France where "made in" is a decisive factor when concluding a sales contract, reproducing knockoff proofs has become the counterfeiter's goal.
 Thus, some buyers were deceived by shoes stamped "made in" Italy, even though they came from Asia.